Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 Education

-• New York University: B.A,.
-1940
+• New York University: BA, 1940

 • New York University School of Law: J.D., 1945